lmorg/murex/docs/commands/a.md

     Tuesday
     Monday

-(however there are other UNIX tools which aren't data type aware but would work in this specific scenario:
+There are other UNIX tools which aren't data type aware but would work in this specific scenario:
 * `tac` (Linux),
 * `tail -r` (BSD / OS X)
 * `perl -e "print reverse <>"` (Multiplatform but requires Perl installed)